What Is Alcoholism?

-According to a 2014 study by the World Health Organization, alcohol misuse was the first leading risk factor in premature deaths around the world.
-Further, alcoholism contributed to 21.3 percent deaths caused by liver cirrhosis, cardiovascular diseases, tuberculosis, pancreatitis, and HIV/AIDS.
+According to a 2014 study by the World Health Organization, alcohol misuse was the first leading risk factor in premature deaths worldwide.
+Further, alcoholism contributed to 21.3 percent of deaths caused by liver cirrhosis, cardiovascular diseases, tuberculosis, pancreatitis, and HIV/AIDS.

 5. Most Binge Drinkers Are Not Alcoholics

-Chronic Binge Drinking does not always suggest that someone has AUD, but identifying and tracking these behaviors early on may be extremely helpful in preventing AUD in yourself or a loved one before it takes hold as repeatedly partaking in this behavior can lead to addiction.
+Chronic Binge Drinking does not always suggest that someone has AUD but identifying and tracking these behaviors early on may be extremely helpful in preventing AUD in yourself or a loved one before it takes hold as repeatedly partaking in this behavior can lead to addiction.

 6. Ten Percent of Drinkers Consume Over 50 Percent of the Alcohol